 We shall examine presently what sort of thing these considerations are and how they apply to the question at hand.
 In doing this we shall be examining what rational grounds can be given for accepting or rejecting the utilitarian formula.
 But if there is to be rational acceptance or rejection, the formula should first be correctly understood.
-I believe that •the chief obstacle to acceptance of the utilitarian principle has been people's very imperfect grasp of its meaning, and that if the misunderstandings of it-or even just the very gross ones-could be cleared up, the question would be greatly simplified and a large proportion of its difficulties is equivalent to proof.

-removed.
-So before I embark on the philosophical grounds that can be given for assenting to the utilitarian standard, I shall offer some illustrations of the doctrine itself; aiming to come from or are closely connected with mistaken interpretations of its meaning.
+I believe that •the chief obstacle to acceptance of the utilitarian principle has been people's very imperfect grasp of its meaning, and that if the misunderstandings of it-or even just the very gross ones-could be cleared up, the question would be greatly simplified and a large proportion of its difficulties removed.
+So before I embark on the philosophical grounds that can be given for assenting to the utilitarian standard, I shall offer some illustrations of the doctrine itself; aiming to

-- •show more clearly what it is,
+•show more clearly what it is,

-- •distinguish it from what it is not, and
+•distinguish it from what it is not, and

-- •dispose of such of the practical objections to it as
+•dispose of such of the practical objections to it as